Marley Ann Brumme

 Bio

-• an international investment bank and financial services company in defending against allegations that it violated federal and state securities laws in connection with the issuance of mortgage-backed securities;
+• defending an international investment bank and financial services company against alleged violations of federal and state securities laws in connection with the issuance of mortgage-backed securities

-• a 13-member underwriting syndicate of domestic and international investment banks in connection with allegations that the syndicate violated federal securities laws in connection with the issuance of corporate bonds;
+• defending a 13-member underwriting syndicate of domestic and international investment banks in connection with allegations that the syndicate violated federal securities laws in connection with the issuance of corporate bonds

-• an investment bank and financial services company in proceedings challenging an administrative action by the New York State Division of Financial Services;
+• an investment bank and financial services company in offensive proceedings challenging an administrative action by the New York State Division of Financial Services

 Ms. Brumme has an active pro bono practice.
-Recently, she successfully briefed and argued a motion for a preliminary injunction (later converted to a permanent injunction) in the U.S. District Court for the Eastern District of Louisiana, enjoining the state of Louisiana from enforcing a marriage license restriction that violated the Fourteenth Amendment rights of immigrants.
-She also has represented clients as part of Clemency Project 2014 and in proceedings before the Massachusetts Commission Against Discrimination.
-Early in her career, Ms. Brumme also was involved in a civil rights litigation challenging the termination of public housing voucher benefits — work for which she was recognized with a 2012 Connecticut Legal Services Pro Bono Award.
+Recently, she represented a group of scientists, statisticians and law professors in submitting amicus curiae briefs and presenting live testimony challenging the validity and reliability of firearms and toolmark evidence purporting to match spent ammunition to specific firearms.
+Ms. Brumme has also successfully challenged state statutes aimed at limiting the rights of immigrants, including obtaining a permanent injunction preventing the state of Louisiana from enforcing a marriage license restriction that violates immigrants’ 14th Amendment rights.
+Early in her career, Ms. Brumme was also involved in a civil rights litigation challenging the termination of public housing voucher benefits, for which she was recognized with a Connecticut Legal Services Pro Bono Award.

 Credentials